survivalandflourishing/survivalandflourishing.github.io/index.md

-*SFF is currently seeking applications from organizations for grants to be awarded between December 2019 and January 2020:*
+*SFF will soon be seeking applications from organizations for grants to be distributed between December 2019 and January 2020.*

+{% comment %}
 <SFF org grant short-form application for 2019-Q4> (Due date: Oct 1, 2019)
+{% endcomment %}

 <a name="about" class="intrapage-link"></a>
 ### About Us